Skip to content

 Whenever you are chaining multiple functions on a collection with more than a trivial number of items, declare it as a sequence first.

-Top-level functions¶
+Top-level functions

-- Top-level functions replace utility classes
+• Top-level functions replace utility classes

-- They are not declared inside a class; instead they can theoretically be declared in any file inside a package
+• They are not declared inside a class; instead they can theoretically be declared in any file inside a package

-[Package/Domain/Etc]Utils.ktfile in the package and declare all top-level functions in there - If your utility function is only used by one class, or only needed when dealing with a particular class, it should probably not be a top-level function — instead it should be declared inside that class (see also Companion objects above)
+• If your utility function is only used by one class, or only needed when dealing with a particular class, it should probably not be a top-level function — instead it should be declared inside that class (see also Companion objects above)

-useblock that ensures the resource is properly closed afterwards regardless of error conditions
+• Kotlin provides a use block that ensures the resource is properly closed afterwards regardless of error conditions

-- Extensions can be used to modify external library behaviour either to provide a more Kotlin-like experience or to add a layer of domain-specific logic
+• Extensions can be used to modify external library behaviour either to provide a more Kotlin-like experience or to add a layer of domain-specific logic

-- Keep in mind that Kotlin cannot tell whether a Java method can return null (unless it has been correctly annotated) — instead it returns a Platform Type
+• Keep in mind that Kotlin cannot tell whether a Java method can return null (unless it has been correctly annotated) — instead it returns a Platform Type

 Treat Java return values as nullable